 Guidance on Infrastructure Provision SPD: This has not been progressed due to lack of resources.
+Infrastructure requirements will be taken account of in the emerging Adur Lcoal Plan update and associated Infrastructure Delivery Plan.

 Affordable Housing SPD: The SPD has not been progressed due to lack of resources.
+However please see reference to Adur Interim Affordable Housing Position Statement below.